eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-agents.md

 Currently, all agents must be pre-defined within Che.
 We are thinking about a public registry for agents where they can be added and removed, but this is a future activity.

-A new agent has to implement the [Agent interface](https://github.com/eclipse/che/blob/master/agents/che-core-api-agent-shared/src/main/java/org/eclipse/che/api/agent/shared/model/Agent.java) and be bind into the container.
+A new agent has to implement the [Agent interface](https://github.com/eclipse/che/blob/master/agents/che-core-api-agent-shared/src/main/java/org/eclipse/che/api/agent/shared/model/Agent.java) and be bound into the container.

 ```java
 public interface Agent {